 The health and safety of our meeting, conference, and event attendees to be top priorities.
-In maintaining this commitment, effective immediately, all Precision Strike Technology Symposium (PSTS-21) attendees, exhibitors, speakers, meeting vendors, and NDIA staff participating in the event must be fully vaccinated against COVID-19.
+In maintaining this commitment, effective immediately, all Precision Strike Technology Symposium (PSTS-21) attendees, exhibitors, speakers, meeting vendors, and NDIA staff participating in the event must complete a JHU vaccination attestation form.
 “Fully vaccinated” means that an individual has received the second dose of a two-dose vaccine series (Pfizer-BioNTech, Moderna, AstraZeneca-SK Bio) or a single-dose vaccine from Johnson & Johnson/Janssen at least two weeks prior to the event.
 Only the vaccines noted above, which have been approved by the World Health Organization (WHO), shall be acceptable to meet the full vaccination requirement.
 We will continue to monitor and evaluate our COVID-19 guidelines and follow local and state legal requirements.

 Attendees can expect to see the following at PSTS-21: